EASY AND HARD

 No, really, think for a second.

-Considering you didn’t injure your legs I suppose it does seem like a strange question, doesn’t it?
+If we consider that you didn’t injure your legs recently I suppose it does seem like a strange question, doesn’t it?

 But what if I asked this question to a baby or a very young kid?

-Well yeah, first of all, he couldn’t really talk.
+Well obviously, if he was a baby he couldn’t really talk.

 Let’s look at the baby’s response.